ardriveapp/pub-docs/docs/src/docs/turbo/api/upload.md

 The Turbo Upload Service supports payment for signed data-items to upload.ardrive.io using Turbo Credits.
 An API endpoint has been created to facilitate the payments.
 A signed data-item can be posted to upload.ardrive.io using the below schema.

+**Note**: This service is still evolving and the information provided below may be out of date.
+You can view the most up to date information about the available endpoints [here](https://upload.ardrive.io/api-docs), or view the raw json for that documentation [here](https://upload.ardrive.io/openapi.json).

 ## Endpoint